kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 - Strelka2 uses the unscattered bed from 3.
 - Lancet uses the scattered beds from 4.
 - Mutect2 uses the scattered beds from 4.
-- Vardict uses the scattered beds from 4.
+- VarDict uses the scattered beds from 4.

 #### Unpadded Capture Regions